 The target cost effectiveness figures, as shown in Table 3.5, are the figures that will be used for target setting purposes.
-Primary Bidders will be set a target based on the amount of Priority and/or Non-Priority funding bid for and the target level of cost effectiveness for the types of scheme proposed.
+Primary Bidders will be set a target for each individual scheme based on the amount of funding awarded and the target level of cost effectiveness for the category of scheme.
 An example is given below.
 Levels of target cost effectiveness for NISEP schemes will be subject to annual review.